AustenLamacraft/Theories-of-Quantum-Matter/docs/_problems/Problems2.md

 3. The initial state is $(\adop_1)^N(\adop_2)^N\ket{\text{VAC}}$ [Bosons].
 4. The initial state is $\exp(\alpha_1\adop_1+\alpha_2\adop_2)\ket{\text{VAC}}$ [Bosons].

 How does the distribution in part 3 _look_?
+Try taking the limit of a large number of particles.

 ## Equation of Motion for Density